lino-framework/book/docs/specs/finan.rst

 .. class:: JournalEntryItem

-    An item of a :class:`JournalEntry`.
+    Django model to represent an individual item of a :term:`journal entry`.

 .. class:: BankStatementItem

-    An item of a :class:`BankStatement`.
+    Django model to represent an individual item of a :term:`bank statement`.

 .. class:: PaymentOrderItem

-    An item of a :class:`PaymentOrder`.
+    Django model to represent an individual item of a :term:`payment order`.

 Model mixins
 ============

 .. class:: FinancialVoucher

     Base class for all financial vouchers:
-    :class:`Grouper`,
     :class:`JournalEntry`,
     :class:`PaymentOrder` and
     :class:`BankStatement`.